Elixir-MapReduce/map_reduce/README.md

 # MapReduce
-The aim of this project is to implement a distributed,fault tolerance, MapReduce framework using elixir language.
+The aim of this project is to implement a distributed, fault tolerance MapReduce framework using elixir language.

 ## License